rust-lang/rfcs/text/3543-patchable-function-entry.md

 `f_pad` addresses for every padded symbol are aggregated in the `__patchable_function_entries` section of the resulting object.
 This is not a real symbol, just a collected location.

-## Compiler flag `-Z patchable-function-entry`
+## Compiler flag `-C patchable-function-entry`

 This flag comes in two forms:

-- `-Z patchable-function-entry=nop_count,offset`
+- `-C patchable-function-entry=nop_count,offset`
-- `-Z patchable-function-entry=nop_count`
+- `-C patchable-function-entry=nop_count`

 In the latter, offset is assumed to be zero. `nop_count` must be greater than or equal to `offset`, or it will be rejected.

 If unspecified, the current behavior is maintained, which is equivalent to `=0` here.

 This flag sets the default nop padding for all functions in the crate.
 Notably, this default *only applies to codegenned functions*.
 If a function is monomorphized during the compilation of another crate or any similar scenario, it will use the default from that crate's compilation.
-In most cases, all crates in a compilation should use the same value of `-Z patchable-function-entry` to reduce confusion.
+In most cases, all crates in a compilation should use the same value of `-C patchable-function-entry` to reduce confusion.

 `prefix` is calculated as `offset`. `entry` is calculated as `nop_count - offset`.
 This unusual mode of specification is intended to mimic the compiler flags of `clang` and `gcc` for ease of build system integration.